mendixlabs/Leaflet/README.md

 * Latitude attribute: The attribute containing the latitudes of the objects.
 This can be 1-deep association.
 * Longitude attribute: The attribute containing the longitudes of the objects.
 This can be 1-deep association.
 * On click microflow: Microflow to be executed when clicking on a marker.
 The Microflow will have the corresponding object as an input parameter
+* Marker category: Category of the marker.
+This is used as a label together with "Show Categories" in Controls.

 ####Appearance
 * Height: The height the widget will have (in pixels) .
 This attribute is required.